Latest From Our Articles

 • Modifications in mood

-Whether or whether EMFs affect sleep, the effect of blue light on melatonin production at night makes devices unsuitable for restful sleep.
+Irrespective of whether EMFs affect sleep, the effect of blue light on melatonin production at night makes devices unsuitable for restful sleep.
 Electronic blue light reduces melatonin production, limiting our ability to have a good night's sleep.

-EMF Radiation is an Immunosuppressant
+EMF radiation is an immunosuppressant

-EMFs and Lyme Disease
+EMFs and Lyme disease

 Fever, headache, bodily aches, exhaustion, and a skin rash are among the first symptoms.
 The symptoms are generated by the illness's inflammatory reaction, not by the infection itself.

 Antibiotics are usually administered to address the symptoms.
-Symptoms can progress to severe headaches and neck stiffness, Arthritis, facial palsy, body pain, heart palpitations, dizziness or shortness of breath, inflammation of the brain and spinal cord, nerve pain, numbness or tingling in the hands or feet, and problems with short-term memory if left untreated.
+Symptoms can progress to severe headaches and neck stiffness, arthritis, facial palsy, body pain, heart palpitations, dizziness or shortness of breath, inflammation of the brain and spinal cord, nerve pain, numbness or tingling in the hands or feet, and problems with short-term memory if left untreated.

 Lyme disease is frequently ignored in its early stages—people may not even recognize they've been infected—leading to the disease's progression.

-Medical practitioners are still baffled by Lyme Disease.
+Medical practitioners are still baffled by Lyme disease.
 However, there appear to be some important environmental factors that influence the severity of the condition.

 EMFs and mold are two of the most important culprits.